Generic name: rabeprazole (ra BEP ra zole)

 severe stomach pain, diarrhea that is watery or bloody;

-signs of bleeding (if you also take warfarin)--headaches, unusual weakness, dizziness; unusual bleeding (nosebleeds, bleeding gums); red or pink urine; abnormal vaginal bleeding or heavy menstrual flow; bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or any bleeding that will not stop.
+signs of bleeding (if you also take warfarin)--headaches, dizziness, weakness; pain or swelling; bruising, unusual bleeding (nosebleeds, bleeding gums); red or pink urine; heavy menstrual flow; bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or any bleeding that will not stop.

 Common side effects may include: